 Grant Awards in Urban Ecology: Call for Proposals

 Five grant awards ranging from $5,000 - $7,000 are available to Yale FES students interested in conducting natural and social science research, education & outreach projects for the following topic areas:

-In the fall 2014 term, students must take a 3-credit project course to complete their research/project manuscript.
-Projects must be completed by mid-December 2014.
+In the fall term 2015, students must take a 3-credit project course to complete their research/project manuscript.
+Projects must be completed by mid-December.
 The award will be provided in 3 installments: 50% upon acceptance of the proposal; 25% upon enrollment in the project course in September; and the final 25% upon completion of the project course, and receipt of an abstract and of a minimum 10-page final report (which will be published on the Hixon website).

-Applicants are strongly encouraged to attend the 2013 Hixon Fellow presentations during the week of February 17th.
+Applicants are strongly encouraged to attend the 2014 Hixon Fellow presentations on February 27th.

 URI Community Forester Internship Description